 Feel free to revisit our other posts about goal setting:

-I hope these questions help you keep to your goal and achieve them quickly.
+I hope these questions to make your goals stick help you achieve them quickly.
 Are there other questions you ask yourself to help you stick to your goal this year?
 Please leave a comment below.